If you’re looking to apply for jobs in Europe, you may be wondering if the process is any different from that in the United States or other regions.

 Example of a Europass CV

-Below, you’ll find a European resume example that follows the standardized Europass format.
+Below, you’ll find a Europass CV sample that follows the standardized format.
 This sample can serve as a helpful guide when creating your own.

 Samantha Johnson